eromatiya/blurredfox/README.md

 1. You can change the colors in `userChrome.css`.
 2. The transparency is only applied to `Dark` and `Light` colorschemes. `No transparency == No blur`.

+### How can I set or change the colors for the Default colorscheme?

+1. The default colorscheme are from Firefox and it uses the system colors.
+Although I only tried and tested it with `GTK3`, it should work with any platforms or environment as long as Firefox can detect your system colors.
+So all you can do is to switch theme to change its colorscheme.

 ## Got a problem?